wietsevenema/adk-workshop/.generation/RULES.md

 *   **Weak (Future Tense):** The agent **will call** your Python function.
 You **will see** the response in the UI.
 *   **Strong (Present Tense):** The agent **calls** your Python function, and the UI **displays** the response.

+**Prefer Active Voice**
+Use the active voice to make your writing clear and direct.
+In the active voice, the subject of the sentence performs the action.
+In the passive voice, the subject receives the action, which can make sentences wordy and ambiguous.

+*   **Passive:** The user's request **is processed** by the server.
+*   **Active:** The server **processes** the user's request.

 ## Challenge Structure
 Each challenge should be formatted as follows to ensure consistency across all levels.
 Each challenge is in its own file, in the appropriate level directory.